Text original

 - Participation observation: 5%

-If the average is < 5 or any of the assessment elements has a grade < 3.5, no average is taken and the continuous assessment is suspended.
-In this case, you can go to the reassessment test of the subject, which is done in the laboratory.
-In this test, the theoretical and practical part of the subject is reassessed.
+If the average is < 5 or any of the evaluation elements has a grade < 3.5, no average is made and the continuous evaluation is suspended.
+In this case, you can go to the re-evaluation test of the subject, which is done in the laboratory.
+In this test, the theoretical and practical part of the subject are re-evaluated.
 Then the final weighting of the subject is as follows:

 - Follow-up test: 5%